leherpel/ar-script-examples/README.md

 1. Run the desired Powershell script like so `.\asdf.ps1`.
 3. You might be prompted for an interactive login as the user you granted permissions to in Prerequisites.

+## Bulk review steps
+1. Ensure you follow the prerequisites to get the correct Graph permissions.
+2. Run the `BulkReview/Setup.ps1` script first to install the required modules
+3. Run the `GetAllReviewDecisionsIntoCsv.ps1` script to get all of the decisions from the latest active stage for reviews matching the name you pass in
+4. Review the contents of the output file: ``
+5. Run the `MakeDecision.ps1` to provide the decision

 ## GetListOfContactedReviwersForAadRoleReviews